bigcommerce/dev-docs/docs/stencil-docs/reference-docs/other-objects-and-properties-overview.md

 ## Product Reviews

 **Description:** A list of reviews related to this product.
 When filtering/limiting, reviews' default sorting is by review id, from lowest to highest.
-(Called on the default `&lt;theme-name&gt;/templates/pages/product.html``&lt;theme-name&gt;/templates/components/` subdirectory:
+(Called on the default `<theme-name>/templates/pages/product.html` and `<theme-name>/templates/components/` subdirectory:
 * `products/product-view.html`,
 * `products/modals/writeReview.html`, and
 * `amp/products/product-view.html`.)